Rameau-Lab/PDF-AI-detector-/README.md

 ## Usage

-1. Once you've completed installation, navigate to ./input_pdfs folder, drag and drop pdfs for analysis.
+1. Once you've completed installation, drag and drop your individual pdfs or folders of pdfs into the "input_pdfs" folder,
 2. Optional: edit adjectives.txt file to change/add/remove any search terms
 3. Run: